redo-sanchez/redo-sanchez.github.io/README.md

 # Portfolio

-This repository contains my portfolio and various academic resources and it is structured in fhe following sections:
+This repository contains my professional and academic portfolio, and various resources.

+It is structured in fhe following sections:

 1. Home
 2. Highlights